Centennial Olympic Park: Features

 In July 2013, SkyView Atlanta, a transportable Ferris wheel, debuted across the street from the park.
 The 200 ft wheel features 42 air-conditioned cars and views of the park and the surrounding area.
+Before coming to Atlanta, the Ferris wheel had been in Paris and briefly in Pensacola.

 Engraved bricks

 The park was paid for in part by the donations of thousands of individuals who bought bricks engraved with the short message of their choice and laid as pavers throughout the park.
 The contribution for each brick was $35.
 The message was allowed 15 characters on each of two lines.
 The finished bricks were laid in alternating light (tan) and dark (brick red) groups comprising a large portion of the 800,000 bricks used in the park's construction.
 Many contributors ordered replica bricks to keep for themselves as souvenirs.

 Economic impact

 The park has become a catalyst for new development in Atlanta's downtown.
-The new World of Coca-Cola opened on May 24, 2007, next to the Georgia Aquarium just north of the park, and the Imagine It!
-Children's Museum of Atlanta opened on March 1, 2004, on a corner northeast of the park.
-Other significant attractions or developments surrounding the park include The Georgia World Congress Center, the Atlanta Convention and Visitors Bureau, the Atlanta Apparel Mart, the Omni Hotel, the Tabernacle (formerly a House of Blues location during the games), SkyView Atlanta, a 200 ft Ferris Wheel, the CNN Center, and the College Football Hall of Fame, State Farm Arena, and Mercedes-Benz Stadium.
+The new World of Coca-Cola opened on May 24, 2007, next to the Georgia Aquarium just north of the park, and the Children's Museum of Atlanta opened on March 1, 2004, on a corner northeast of the park.
+Other significant attractions or developments surrounding the park include the Georgia World Congress Center; the Atlanta Convention and Visitors Bureau; AmericasMart; an Omni Hotel; the Tabernacle (formerly a House of Blues location during the Games); SkyView Atlanta, a 200 ft Ferris wheel; the former CNN Center; the College Football Hall of Fame; State Farm Arena; and Mercedes-Benz Stadium.

-In 2016, the park received the Downtown Economic Impact Award from Central Atlanta Progress Inc. Centennial Olympic Park was cited for attracting more than $2.4 billion in investment since opening in 1996.
+In 2016, the park received the Downtown Economic Impact Award from Central Atlanta Progress.
+Centennial Olympic Park was cited for attracting more than $2.4 billion in investment since opening in 1996.